sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-open-id-connect-login/index.md

 client you added and create a new one.
 Just select the identity provider from the dropdown when creating a new client.

-## Add OpenID Connect login flow to FTW
+## Add OpenID Connect login flow to Sharetribe Web Template

-OpenID Connect login flow can be added to FTW in multiple ways.
-One good starting point is to take a look at OpenID Connect implementations in [the Passport.js strategies](http://www.passportjs.org).
-Keep in mind that you should get a hold of the ID token that is returned from the identity provider so that you can pass it along to Flex's
+OpenID Connect login flow can be added to Sharetribe Web Template in multiple ways.
+One good starting point is to take a look at OpenID Connect implementations in
+[the Passport.js strategies](http://www.passportjs.org).
+Keep in mind
+that you should get a hold of the ID token that is returned from the identity provider so that you can pass it along to Flex's